nick92/tranqil/README.md

 ## Tranqil

-Relax your mood with or concentrate on your work with 4 different soothing sounds to choose from
+Relax your mood or concentrate on your work with 4 different soothing sounds

 Simple to use, click on the images to play the sound, scroll on them to adjust the volume